Council, in conjunction with DCA, patrols and enforces parking restrictions in the municipality.

 Oakleigh VIC 3166

-If you wish to email your appeal, write to email@example.com
+If you wish to email your appeal, please email DCA at firstname.lastname@example.org

 You must include the following information:

 - The infringement notice number

 - The reasons why you believe we should review the infringement notice

 What happens next?

 The process can take up to 90 days.
 Do not pay the fine in this time.
 You should phone us on 9518 3555 to check we have received your letter.
 Upon final review of your application, we will contact you with our decision.